vboyev-MSFT/defender-docs/defender-xdr/entity-page-device.md

 ### *Sentinel events* tab

 If your organization onboarded Microsoft Sentinel to the Defender portal, this additional tab is on the device entity page.
-This tab imports the [Host entity page from Microsoft Sentinel](/azure/sentinel/entity-pages).
+This tab imports the [Host entity page from Microsoft Sentinel](/azure/sentinel/entity-pages), and displays the following sections:

-### Sentinel timeline
+#### Sentinel timeline

 This timeline shows alerts associated with the device entity, known in Microsoft Sentinel as the *host* entity.
 These alerts include those seen on the **Incidents and alerts** tab and those created by Microsoft Sentinel from third-party, non-Microsoft data sources.

-This timeline also shows [bookmarked hunts](/azure/sentinel/bookmarks) from other investigations that reference this user entity, user activity events from external data sources, and unusual behaviors detected by Microsoft Sentinel's [anomaly rules](/azure/sentinel/soc-ml-anomalies).
+This timeline also shows [bookmarked hunts](/azure/sentinel/bookmarks) from other investigations that reference this user entity, device activity events from external data sources, and unusual behaviors detected by Microsoft Sentinel's [anomaly rules](/azure/sentinel/soc-ml-anomalies).

+As of November 2024, device activity events that appear on this timeline also appear on the main [Timeline tab](#timeline-tab).

-### Insights
+#### Insights

 Entity insights are queries defined by Microsoft security researchers to help you investigate more efficiently and effectively.
 These insights automatically ask the big questions about your device entity, providing valuable security information in the form of tabular data and charts.
 The insights include data regarding sign-ins, group additions, process executions, anomalous events and more, and include advanced machine learning algorithms to detect anomalous behavior.